clindforsSejsing/Camillas_studio/README.md

 # Camillas_studio
-webpage for a tatoo-studio in Kiruna the final (or under construction, I might add:) webpage: camillasstudio.nu /Car
+webpage for a tatoo-studio in Kiruna the final (or under construction, I might add:) you can se at webpage: www.camillasstudio.nu /Car